meetzaveri/elite-async/README.md

 - Take out pull from development branch and start hacking

 ## Motivation
 What if I only need one or two methods of caolan's async throughout my app ?
-Then it's like bundling whole async module which contains unnecessary code as it is only 5% is utilized in my app and rest 95% makes garbage code.
-Then why not make a less/abstracted version of async as containing most used/common methods.
+Then it's like bundling whole async module which contains unnecessary code as it is only 5% is utilized in my app and rest 95%(of the library) makes garbage code.

+Then why not make a abstracted version of async or elite set of async utilities as containing most used/common methods.
-I know callbacks and iterator functions were the wizards behind this, I just need to figure out what's behind the curtain.
+Knowing callbacks and iterator functions were the wizards behind this, I just needed to figure out what's behind the curtain.
 I started with pure vanilla JS to crack it up, so that I can implement on my own.

 ### Todo